 Learn About Massage Therapy Specialties and Find Massage Therapy Training Schools

-This is a comprehensive guide to understanding the many different types of massage therapy specialties.
+This is a comprehensive guide to the many different types of massage therapy specialties.
 Depending on the massage school you attend, you will most likely be introduced to many of the below techniques and types of massage programs.
 From there, you can specialize and master certain areas of massage and techniques that you identify with most closely.

 Learn more about the different branches of massage by reading about each massage specialty below: